Skip to Main Content Skip to Footer Toggle Navigation Menu

 jeanlyle.org

-Position Description: Jean Lyle is a small, independent, non-profit school serving about 40 families in the Macalester/Merriam Part area, providing 3 half-day preschool classes and one half-day kindergarten.
-Our unique kindergarten is a place where we nurture the joy of learning, as well as help children be both cooperative and independent.
+Position Description: Our unique kindergarten is a place where we nurture the joy of learning, as well as help children be both cooperative and independent.
 To 5 year olds, all things are possible and they are interested in everything.
 It is exciting to introduce them to more of the world.
 In this position you will be working with 4-5 year olds, individually and in small groups, helping with classroom activities.
 Having another adult allows us to do more involved activities such as art projects, writing class books, sewing, science experiments and putting on a class play, to name a few.
+We consider our Mac students partners and valued members of our teaching team.
+We are open to providing opportunities for students to teach about a special interest or area of expertise.
+Community building and a foundation of kindness are as important to us as academic achievement.
+We expect our Mac students to be a positive presence in our classroom, helping to facilitate the children’s emotional, social and academic growth.
+Teaching is important work with many rewards.
+The atmosphere in our classroom is engaging, fun, busy and cheerful.
+We love it and think you would too.

-Requirements: Experience working with young children is helpful.
-Love of young children and an interest in learning about them is a must.
-Willingness to work with a team of teachers and a variety of families.
-Sense of humor, flexibility, reliability, and initiative.
+Requirements: A love of young children and an interest in learning about them is a must.
+You also need to be willing to work with a team of teachers and a variety of families.
+Other requirements are a sense of humor, flexibility, reliability, respectful attitude and initiative.

 • Jie Ming Mandarin Immersion School, Tutor